-Carotid Artery Disease
+Carotid Artery Disease (CAD)

-The carotid arteries carry blood flow from the heart to the brain, travelling through the neck.
-There is one carotid artery on each side of the neck, and on each side the carotid artery divides into two branches, the external and internal carotid arteries.
+The carotid arteries carry blood from the heart to the brain, travelling through the neck.
+Everyone has two carotid arteries, one on each side of the neck, the carotid artery divides into two branches, the external and internal carotid arteries.

 In some patients this narrowing becomes very severe.
 Severe narrowing of the carotid artery can lead to stroke.
 Plaque and tiny clots can accumulate on the blockage, only to then be swept away up to the brain where they can cause temporary or permanent strokes.